AetherSeal/excalidraw-ish/DOCUMENTATION.md

 In the canvas implementation of the paint feature, I have included the following tools:

 - **HTML5 Canvas**: Utilized for rendering the drawing area.
-- **Fabric.js**: A powerful and simple JavaScript HTML5 canvas library that provides an interactive object model on top of the canvas element.

 ### State Management